kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 -->

 Workload churn or performance degradations on nodes.
-The metrics will be application/use-case specific, but we can provide some suggestions.
+The metrics will be application/use-case specific, but we can provide some suggestions, based on the stability metrics identified earlier.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?